Franco151891/auto_doc_system/README.md

 ## Solution

 This project builds a pipeline that analyzes source code, extracts structured information, and uses LLMs to generate consistent documentation.
 Instead of sending raw code to the model, the system first parses and structures relevant components, improving output quality and reducing noise.
+This highlights the importance of system design around LLMs, not just the model itself.

 ---